ML1972/Getting-and-Cleaning-Data-Course-Project/README.md

 4. All unnecessary variables are removed from the environment.

 ### Step 4: Replace data set labels with appropiate descriptive variable names
-Since the column names in *Reduced_Data* are not easy to read, following suggested *Renaming rules* ro better understanding the column data are applied to the column names, i.e. a column name is renamed according to the *Renaming rules* if the column name fulfils one ore more *Renaming rules*.
+Since the column names in *Reduced_Data* are not easy to read, following suggested *Renaming rules* for better understanding the column data are applied to the column names, i.e. a column name is renamed according to the *Renaming rules* if the column name fulfils one ore more *Renaming rules*.

 * *Renaming rules:*
   + 't' will be replaced by 'Time '